Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added modular `box-shadow` for `tabs` container.
 This might have some minor problems with `border-radius`es.
 - Added flexbox-based `button-group` system.
 Added responsiveness to it and optimized accordingly.
 - Deployed live demo with new features.

+## 20161111

+- Rebuilt `breadcrumbs` from scratch.
+Uses flexbox.
+- Changed `clearfix`, `center-block`, `hidden` and `visually-hidden` from mixins to normal components.
+- Changed the appearance of `button-group`, it will now use `border` and `border-radius` more creatively to get rid of unnecessary and excessive styling.